 Our results for 2004 and 2003 include allocations to FNF and FIS relating to the provision by us of corporate services to FNF and to FIS and its subsidiaries.
 These corporate services include accounting, internal audit and treasury, payroll, human resources, tax, legal, purchasing, risk management, travel, mergers & acquisitions, and general management.
 For the years ended December 31, 2004, 2003 and 2002, our expenses were reduced by \$9.4 million, \$9.2 million and \$7.0 million, respectively, related to the provision of these corporate services by us to FNF and its subsidiaries (other than FIS and its subsidiaries).
-For the years ended December 31, 2004, 2003 and 2002, our expenses were reduced by \$75.1 million, \$39.5 million and \$21.6 million, respectively, related to the provision of these corporate services by us to FIS and its subsidiaries.
-As described in "Our Arrangements with FNF," prior to the distribution we entered into agreements with FNF and FIS relating to the provision of corporate services following the distribution.
+For the years ended December 31, 2004, 2003 and 201, and \$21.6 million, respectively, related to the provision of these corporate services by us to FNF and \$21.6 million, respectively, related to the provision of these corporate services with FNF," prior to the distribution we entered into agreements with FNF and FIS relating to the provision of corporate services following the distribution.